act-org/RSCAT/README.md

 Run `launchApp()` to start the Shiny app for CAT configuration and simulation.

 ### For Mac OS
-Additional settings for environent variables are required for R. Suppose FICO Xpress is installed at /Applications/FICO Xpress/xpressmp.
+Additional settings for environment variables are required for R. Suppose FICO Xpress is installed at /Applications/FICO Xpress/xpressmp.
 Run the following code in R **every time** before loading/attaching RSCAT:
 ```
 Sys.setenv(JAVA_LIBRARY_PATH = '/Applications/FICO Xpress/xpressmp/lib')